Gaspard-Gustave de Coriolis

 Gaspard-Gustave de Coriolis (/fr/; 21 May 1792 – 19 September 1843) was a French mathematician, mechanical engineer and scientist.
 He is best known for his work on the supplementary forces that are detected in a rotating frame of reference, leading to the Coriolis effect.
-He was the first to apply the term travail (translated as "work") for the transfer of energy by a force acting through a distance, and he prefixed the factor 1/2 to Leibniz's concept of vis viva, thus specifying today's kinetic energy.
+He was the first to apply the term travail (translated as "work") for the transfer of energy by a force acting through a distance, and he prefixed the factor 1/2 to Gottfried Wilhelm Leibniz's concept of vis viva, thus specifying today's kinetic energy.

 Biography

 Coriolis was born in Paris in 1792.
 In 1808 he sat the entrance exam and was placed second of all the students entering that year, and in 1816, he became a tutor at the École Polytechnique, where he did experiments on friction and hydraulics.